tgen/vcfMerger2/README.md

   `--bams BAMS`          List of bams necessary for capturing contigs if not
-                        present in input vcf; otherwise put empty_string as value for each tool
+                        present in input vcf; otherwise put empty_string as value for each tool [maybe deprecated in future as ALL the vcfs MUST contain the exact same contigs in their headers (if not check you input vcfs and update them)]

   `--contigs-file-for-vcf-header CONTIGS_FILE_FOR_VCF_HEADER`
-                        List of contigs necessary for capturing adding them to tool vcf header if needed; otherwise put empty_string as value for each tool ;do not provide if bam file is given instead
+                        List of contigs necessary for capturing adding them to tool vcf header if needed; otherwise put empty_string as value for each tool ;do not provide if bam file is given instead [maybe deprecated in future as ALL the vcfs MUST contain the exact same contigs in their headers (if not check you input vcfs and update them)]

   `-a TOOLACRONYMS, --toolacronyms TOOLACRONYMS`
                         List of Acronyms for toolnames to be used as PREFIXES